pikapods/docs.pikapods.com/tutorials/email/index.md

 # Email

-Explore tutorials and guides on how to efficiently manage and optimize your email communication using PikaPods' suite of email-related apps.
+Explore tutorials and guides on how to efficiently manage and optimize your email communication using PikaPods email-related apps.

 ## Listmonk